okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-signon-policy/main/index.md

 Authentication policies are built on IF/THEN rules for app access.
 IF conditions define the authentication context, like the IP address where a user is signing in, and THEN conditions define the authentication experience, like what assurance factors are required to access an app.

 Assurance refers to a level of confidence that the user signing in is also the person who owns the account.
 This level is measured by the use of one or more authenticators and the [types of factors configured](https://help.okta.com/okta_help.htm?type=oie&id=csh-configure-authenticators).
 For example, a user who authenticates with a banking app using both a knowledge factor (a password) and a possession factor (an SMS code) has a higher assurance level than a user who authenticates with a shopping app using only one factor.
-The banking app requires a higher level of assurance than the shopping app, which is why a user signs in with two factors for the banking app and only one factor for the shopping app.

 Identity Engine requires that an assurance specified in the Global Session Policy and in the authentication policy be satisfied before a user can access an app.
 This is a change from the traditional model of authentication, which evaluates one policy depending on whether the user signs in to the org or directly through the app.